bettygordon932/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clear, concise, and maintainable code.
 Avoid over-engineering; complexity often breeds bugs and hinders evolution.
 Optimize for readability and modularity, as they contribute significantly to a program's longevity and success."

 This quote emphasizes that writing simple code doesn't mean it's simplistic or lacking depth.
 Rather, it underscores the importance of crafting elegant solutions that can stand the test of time—code that is easy to understand, debug, and enhance by both you and your fellow developers.

+# 2024-01-13
+- Today's programming wisdom: "Code is read more often than it's written.
+Optimize for clarity and maintainability rather than just focusing on cleverness or brevity."

+In essence, this highlights the importance of writing code that is easy to understand and modify by both yourself and others in the long run, even if it means sacrificing a bit of conciseness or using a less 'brilliant' solution upfront.
+This principle encourages good documentation, clean structure, and adherence to established conventions, which are all crucial for efficient teamwork and software sustainability.